 One of my favorite and what I consider to be an outstanding email subject line from Frontier Airlines is “You’ve got 99 problems but high fares ain’t one!
 99% off.”
 The email was a Black Friday 2018 promotion.

 What I like about the email subject line is that it’s a play on Arianna Grande’s popular song (ft.
 Iggy Azalea), “Problem.”
-And the subject line was timely since Grande has been in the news due to her breakup with Saturday Night Live’s Pete Davidson (she called off their engagement).
+And the subject line was timely since Grande was in the news due to her breakup (very sad) with Saturday Night Live’s Pete Davidson (she called off their engagement).
 Of course, the offer of ‘99% Off fares’ was also an excellent incentive.
 Who doesn’t want that type of savings on airfare?

 Not only is Five Below one of my favorite stores to shop, but I also love their emails!
 The catchy email subject lines (headlines and images, too) get my attention.
 One of my favorite email subject lines from Five Below is “brrr it’s cooold! grab all cozy warm stuff!”